ssharp0/travel_planner/microservices_case_app/README.md

 ## Receive Data

-Data charts will be saved as a PDF in the `reports` folder in the local directory.
+Data charts will be saved as a PDF in the `reports` folder in the same local directory.

 The microservice will update the `chart_service.txt` file with the path to the PDF file after it's completed creating the charts.